The instrument is built

 Not a pilot you scope from a blank page.
 A proven platform with a defined specification, deployed against your business — so you start from working software, not a science project.

 AI enablement is a condition, not a tool.
-The instrument is already built and proven.
-It deploys against your business in one motion — Marketing, Sales, Service, Operations, Finance — and you decide what runs on its own and what waits for your okay.
+The instrument is already built and proven: a working team that deploys against your business in one motion — Marketing, Sales, Service, Operations, Finance — under gates you set.
+And when a number moves without an explanation, we bring back the reason, traced across your business and the market around it.
 You hold the wheel the entire time.

-This is the product — and it is how this site is built.
+This is the working team's chassis — and the record the answers are read from.
 A control layer you own sits at the centre; the functions switch on around it, each running on the same footing, each rolling up to your cockpit.
 Move through the map to move through the platform.

 One platform.
 A control layer you own at the centre — built once, always beneath.
 The functions switch on around it.
 Hover, tap, or focus a node to enter the module.